 After you find your perfect arrow sticks, go to your local craft store (or buy online) and pick up everything else you’ll need.
 In past years, I let the kids search the store for all the accessories they wanted to add and pick out the colors of the felt for their arrows.
 But get creative!
 You could wrap your twigs in colored twine to give it a more decorative look.

 Another fun thing to do with the kids is to add shapes on the twigs with markers or paint.
-Or sprinkle the entire twig in a healthy dose of red glitter!
+Or sprinkle the entire twig in a healthy dose of red or pink glitter!
 Whatever you do, make sure you have fun adding your own personal flair to the arrows.
 We liked how white dots looked on the sticks and my daughter Dylan had to have gold-tip feathers.

 Need more fun family videos?
 Subscribe to City Girl Gone Mom on YouTube!